hreilly/gvwire-templates/README.md

 1. Make sure to send a test email, even if the links have already been checked.
 On rare occasions, there will be an issue with the inlining process that you can only catch in a test email.
 If this happens, simply run the original code through the inliner again and it should be resolved.

-1. When everything is finished and sent, make sure to save out the original .doc and a copy of the edited template in Marketing/41 GV Wire/First Things First 2018/ (broken down by month then day).
+1. When everything is finished and sent, make sure to save out the original .doc and a copy of the edited template in (W:) GV Wire/11 - Email/Newsletter (broken down by year then month/day).